 feelbettereveryday.co.uk ~ self-care for your mind, body, heart and soul.
-Integrative clinical supervision, counselling, therapeutic coaching, yoga and more.
-In Witham and Colchester, Essex (and worldwide via telephone and Vsee or Skype)
+Integrative clinical supervision, counselling, therapeutic coaching, yoga, meditation, NLP, EFT and crystal therapy.
+In Essex (Witham, Colchester and Frinton on Sea) and worldwide via telephone and Vsee or Skype

 Click the videos to see clips from my studio guest slot on the live webcast after Michael Gavin's workshop at the British Association for Counselling and Psychotherapy (BACP) Private Practice conference on trauma, London, September 2015 (with studio co-hosts Anne Scoging and Karen Lloyd)

 EFT involves tapping acupressure points on and around your face and hand while repeating words and phrases that relate to the emotional issue you'd like freedom from.

 * listen to you talk about your issue/s so I can guide you through which points to tap as well as suggesting effective wording to use